alibaba-archive/sneaky/README.md

 or `sneaky d [project]`

-will deploy with your local configure file
+will deploy with your local configuration file

 ## Change Log

+###v0.5.2
+1. support for .json and .js configuration file
+2. remove in denpendence

 ###v0.5.0
-1. change configure file's format from ini to json
+1. change configuration file's format from ini to json
 2. add `includes`/`only` options to fit different situations, `includes` is an array mapping to rsync's `--include`, as the same as `excludes`, `only` is a alias of `includes` and `excludes`, `only: [lib/]` is the same as `includes: [lib/], excludes: *`. (ignore all files except lib directory)
 3. add `nochdir` flag, set this flag to true will deploy the current directory and use all the local files (not only files in git repositories)
 4. fix temp directory name's bug